 Peak vacation season is just around the corner, and the MyPerfectResume team felt this might be a good time to talk about one of the trickiest workplace issues for less experienced employees—How to leave the office for a while without overburdening your coworkers, annoying your bosses, and damaging your reputation on the way out the door.
-Here are a few tips that can help you win at the vacation game.
+Whether you are taking a short vacation or going on your month-long honeymoon, here are a few tips that can help you prepare in a better way.

 1. Recognize the Big Picture